 The mission of ARTS NC STATE is to enhance the environment of the University and our community with rich and diverse events, installations, and opportunities and to make the arts a significant part of every student’s educational experience.

 ARTS NC STATE envisions a future where the visual and performing arts are fundamental to the NC State experience.
 ARTS NC STATE seeks to contribute to the University’s innovative learning environment by engaging students’ creative, intellectual, and social development, and by fostering their roles as leaders of the University, state, and global communities.

 In 2000, NC State University’s six visual and performing arts programs joined to form the umbrella organization ARTS NC STATE.
 The original reason for unifying the arts programs was so that the arts could participate in the University-wide capital campaign without being aligned with a particular college.
-Through that capital campaign in 2000-02, ARTS NC STATE raised $8 million to fund its endowment, quadrupling its size.
 The University continues to recognize ARTS NC STATE as an organization within the Student Affairs Division with the purpose of providing arts education and resources to all of NC State’s 34,000 students.

 Friends of ARTS NC STATE Board of Advisors

 Christina Menges, Development Director, ARTS NC STATE